Get News & Updates Directly To Your Inbox

-Do you have any further questions about eating disorders or any other mental health conditions?
+Do you have any questions about eating disorders or other mental health issues?
 Reach out to us at BHQualityImprovement@bcbsil.com

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.